swiftlang/swift-evolution/proposals/0380-if-switch-expressions.md

 A similar suggestion was made during [SE-0255: Implicit Returns from Single-Expression Functions](https://forums.swift.org/t/se-0255-implicit-returns-from-single-expression-functions/), where an alternate syntax for single-expression functions was discussed e.g. `func sum() -> Element = reduce(0, +)`.
 In that case, the core team did not consider introduction of a separate syntax for functions to be sufficiently motivated.

 The main benefit to the alternate `->` syntax is to make it more explicit, but comes at the cost of needing to know about two different kinds of switch syntax.
-Note that this is orthoganal to, and does not solve, the separate goal of providing a way of explicitly "yielding" an expression value in the case of multi-statement branches (also shown here in this java example) versus taking the "last expression" approach.
+Note that this is orthogonal to, and does not solve, the separate goal of providing a way of explicitly "yielding" an expression value in the case of multi-statement branches (also shown here in this java example) versus taking the "last expression" approach.

 Java did not introduce this syntax for `if` expressions.
 Since this is a goal for Swift, this implies: